-The NTP (Network Time Protocol) configuration page allows you to configure the router's NTP client and/or server functionalities.
-To open the NTP configuration page, click NTP in the Configuration section of the main menu.
+The NTP configuration form allows you to configure the NTP client.
+To open the NTP page, click NTP in the Configuration section of the main menu.
+NTP (Network Time Protocol) allows you to periodically set the internal clock of the router.
+The time is set from servers that provide the exact time to network devices.